ocrim1996/prnu-python/model_zoo/README.md

-In thi folder there are pretrained models.
+In this folder there are pretrained models.
 So before running the code you need to download the `drunet_gray.pth` and `drunet_color.pth` files from the following links and place them in this `model_zoo` folder.

 |Model|Download link|